svenbuder/velocereduction/README.md

 Contributions to enhance and expand this package are highly encouraged.
 Please feel free to fork the repository, make your improvements, and submit a pull request.

+Upon launching a pull request, a GitHub Action to run through an test reduction in python for the made-up night 001122 to reduce 2 actual observations of Arcturus (HIP 69673) is started.
+Succesfully passing this test is a requirement for merging your file changes into the main branch.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.